d2l-ai/d2l-vi/chapter_multilayer-perceptrons/dropout.md

 to prevent the *co-adaptation* of feature detectors.

-![MLP before and after dropout](../img/dropout2.svg)
+![MLP before and after dropout](../img/dropout2.svg) :label:`fig_dropout2`

 At test time, we typically do not use dropout.
-However, we note that there are some exceptions: some researchers use dropout at test time as a heuristic appraoch for estimating the *confidence* of neural network predictions: if the predictions agree across many different dropout masks, then we might say that the network is more confident.
+However, we note that there are some exceptions: some researchers use dropout at test time as a heuristic approach for estimating the *confidence* of neural network predictions: if the predictions agree across many different dropout masks, then we might say that the network is more confident.